MicrosoftDocs/quantum-docs/articles/how-to-connect-workspace.md

 ```

 > [!TIP]
 > Every Azure Quantum workspace has a **primary and secondary** keys and connection strings.
 If you want to allow access to your workspace to others, you can share your secondary key and you use your primary for your own services.
-This way, if one of your partners would abuse the key you could replace it without having downtime in your own services.
+This way, you can replace the secondary key as needed without having downtime in your own services.

 ## Manage keys and connection strings